2020 offered all of us unexpected challenges.

 A week out from my TED talk, I finally found it in the Red Cross charity shop.
 A beautiful sleeveless red dress in almost my size.
 In the change room mirror it looked perfect.

-I bought it on a Sunday and left it in Townsville for the week to get it dry cleaned as there are no dry cleaners where I live.
+I left it in Townsville for the week to get it dry cleaned.
 The dry cleaning cost more than the dress!

 When I picked it up the day before my talk, I didn’t think to try it on.
 The only thing on my mind at this stage was my talk.
 I was rehearsing like a crazy woman by now, speaking endlessly to myself, in the streets, in the car, in the swimming pool.

-So, when I put the dress on 30 minutes before I was due at the event, it as a shock to see my bra was showing.
-I had thoughtfully brought 2 back-up bras but they were all showing.
+It was 30 minutes before I was due at the event when I finally thought to step into my dress.
+It was a little loose around the bust and my bra was showing.
+Both of my back-up bras were also showing.
+My heart began to race in my chest.
 I looked like I’d just stepped out of the Red Cross change room in the wrong bra.
-I couldn’t step in front of the cameras looking like that.

 I wasn’t in tears yet, but close to it.

-I searched the place where I was staying for safety pins.
-In my desperation, I ripped the safety pin off my name tag and stabbed my finger in the process, drawing blood.
+I searched the place for safety pins.
+As a last resort, I ripped the safety pin off my name tag and promptly stabbed my finger drawing blood.
 It was 10 minutes before I was expected at the event.
-So I said “f*** it” and drove to the venue, my finger wrapped in a bandage made from toilet paper and my bra showing.
+I said “f*** it” and drove to the venue, my finger wrapped in a bandage made from toilet paper and my bra showing.

 My stomach was beginning to tighten, but I couldn’t afford to burst into tears just before my TED talk.
 Not over a bra and not when I was wearing mascara.
 So I took a deep breath and calmly assessed my available options.
 There was only one option left.

 I found some duct tape in the workshed backstage, taped my nipples down and took my bra off.

 Who would ever know?!
 Oops, well, now you do.